optevo/devbox/README.md

 As there may be multiple LSCs and DTs, there could end up being quite a large number of combinations supported.
 This is an area where the community can help contribute.

+# Component installers
+Each LSC and DT is packaged as a discrete install script.
+- Components can be installed in any order.
+- Components can be installed mutiple times.
+A repeat installation will either set the current component back to standard or do nothing.
+- Components can be uninstalled in any order and will uninstall cleanly.

 # Installation
 Create a virtual machine instance with the desired configuration and set the CD drive to point to the Debian minimal install ISO available from [here](https://www.debian.org/CD/netinst/).